AkkoS2/Yume/README.md

 Soon™ (I'm still planning it)

 ## Changelog
-- Adjusted the base code lines for the bot.
+- Changed the organization of folders and files.
-- Recreated the first "command" again.
+- All GitHub related commands are now meshed into one single command.
-- Yume is now using .txt files to store texts that won't be localised.
+- Embeds and Buttons now have their own separated files.

 ## Have a suggestion?
 If you have any suggestions or ideas for new commands, you can tell them to me and I will analyze then carefully.
 Thanks for the attention!